-Regardless of the numerous benefits listed above as well as the established link between meditation and healing, do exercise moderation and caution.
+Regardless of the numerous benefits listed above, do exercise moderation and caution.
 Meditation should not be used as a replacement for traditional medical treatment but will be effective when used as a complementary therapy.

 Should I use an app or approach an instructor for guided meditation?

 Technology might get a bad rap for causing the attention deficiency that is plaguing modern society, but it also offers everyone the ability to access expert instructors and learn different skills.
 With the added benefits of convenience and free or minimum pricing, a virtual guide may be the perfect solution.
 Here is a list of the popular guided meditation mobile apps in Australia: